darothen/pyrcel/doc/index.rst

 .. image:: figs/model_example.png

-You are invited to use the model (in accordance with the `licensing <https://raw.githubusercontent.com/darothen/parcel_model/master/LICENSE>`_) as long as you get in touch with the author via `e-mail <mailto:darothen@mit.edu>`_ or on `twitter <https://twitter.com/darothen>`_.
+You are invited to use the model (in accordance with the `licensing <https://raw.githubusercontent.com/darothen/parcel_model/master/LICENSE>`_), but please get in touch with the author via `e-mail <mailto:darothen@mit.edu>`_ or on `twitter <https://twitter.com/darothen>`_.
 Up-to-date versions can be obtained through the model's `github repository <https://github.com/darothen/parcel_model>`_ or directly from the author.
+If you use the model for research, please cite `this journal article <http://journals.ametsoc.org/doi/abs/10.1175/JAS-D-15-0223.1>`_ which details the original model formulation:

+| Daniel Rothenberg and Chien Wang, 2016: Metamodeling of Droplet Activation for Global Climate Models. *J. Atmos.
+Sci.*, **73**, 1255–1272. doi: http://dx.doi.org/10.1175/JAS-D-15-0223.1

+|
+|

 Documentation Outline
 ---------------------

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 3
+    :glob:

     sci_descr
     install
-    examples/basic_run
-    examples/activate
+    examples/*
     parcel
     reference